Skip to content

 • Perfect for automation and background tasks

-Pure client tool for managing existing supervisors and terminals:
+Pure client tool for managing existing clients and terminals:

 sb get terminals